bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/cheatsheet-v2.md

 AssertionError: The pod bay doors need to be "open".
 ```

 In plain English, an assert statement says, “I assert that this condition holds true, and if not, there is a bug somewhere in the program.”
 Unlike exceptions, your code should not handle assert statements with try and except; if an assert fails, your program should crash.
 By failing fast like this, you shorten the time between the original cause of the bug and when you first notice the bug.
-This will reduce the amount of code you will have to check before finding the code that’s causing the bug.
+This will reduce the amount of code you will have to check before finding the code that's causing the bug.

 Disabling Assertions